 When To Deadhead Roses

 Deadhead your roses when the blooms are spent, you’ll what to do this regularly to promote new blooms all summer.
-If you live in an area that gets a real winter STOP deadheading roses in the fall and allow the roses bushes to set the spent blooms into hips.
+If you live in an area that gets a real winter STOP deadheading roses in the fall and allows the roses bushes to set the spent blooms into hips.
 After they do this the rose will hibernate for the winter, rose bushes are extremely durable and will come through the winter just fine.

 Fun tip: rosehips are edible, roses are in the same family as apple trees.
 Once the blooms have faded and turned into rose hips that look like tiny crab apples, are swollen and bright in color(mostly orange) they can be snipped and dried.
 Rosehips are high in Vitamin C!
 The best time to harvest them is right after the first LIGHT frost, but before a heavy frost freezes their buds.
 The frost will help to sweeten their flavor.
 The hip should be firm and have good color.
 Waiting until after the first frost will also help to ensure the rose doesn’t send out another batch of blooms.